neha-hue/MGNREGA/README.md

 b.
 Gram Panchayat member

 A project is created by BDO,which is assigned to corresponding Gram panchayat Members.
-Gram Panchayat member has acccess to assign to Employees to Complete the Project.
+Gram Panchayat member has acccess to assign to Employees to Complete the Project.<br/>

-Features
+Features<br/>
-BDO and GPM can login and logout.
+BDO and GPM can login and logout.<br/>
-BDO can create Project and GPM and provide their detail.
+BDO can create Project and GPM and provide their detail.<br/>
-BDO can see the List of Project, GPM amd Employee's along with all the detail.
+BDO can see the List of Project, GPM amd Employee's along with all the detail.<br/>
-BDO can assign project to GPM amd GPM can assign to Employee.
+BDO can assign project to GPM amd GPM can assign to Employee.<br/>
-GPM can see the list of Employee and Amount receivable till date according to daily wage.
+GPM can see the list of Employee and Amount receivable till date according to daily wage.<br/>
-GPM can only assingn only those project which are assign to them by BDO.
+GPM can only assingn only those project which are assign to them by BDO.<br/>
-GPM can only assingn project to Employee.
+GPM can only assingn project to Employee.<br/>

 <br/>